 - María de Lourdes Durán Vázquez.
 Nurse.

 - Lucio Blanco.
-He was born in the village of Nadadores, Coahuila in the year of 1879.
-It was linked to Madero joining the revolution fighting with irregular forces to the porfirismo and later to the revolts led by Orozco against President Madero, obtaining the rank of lieutenant colonel in 1911.
-The 7 of June of 1922 the revolutionary general was victim of a deception and pretending to enter to Mexican territory by New Laredo was assassinated when crossing the Rio Grande.
+He was born in the town of Nadadores, Coahuila in the year 1879.
+He joined Madero joining the revolution fighting with irregular forces against Porfiria and later the rebels led by Orozco against President Madero, obtaining the rank of lieutenant colonel in 1911.
+On June 7, 1922, the revolutionary general was the victim of a deception and, trying to enter Mexican territory through Nuevo Laredo, was assassinated when crossing the Rio Grande.

 - Maclovio Herrera.
 Like so many brave men who gave their lives to the revolution, Maclovio Herrera Cano always figured-after his separation from Villismo, in the most important movements of Carranza's constitutionalism.
 When the fight of factions untied the general Herrera decided to leave to Pancho Villa, because it considered more together and democratic the ideals of the carrancismo.
 His father, Don José de la Luz Herrera, was disconcerted by the events.